microsoftgraph/msgraph-metadata/specs/permissions.md

 ### implicit
 The "implicit" member is a boolean value that indicates that the current permission object is implied.
 The default value is "false".
 This member us usually set to "true" in combination with a "alsoRequires" expression.

-> Note: This member enables support for the Microsoft Graph create subscription endpoint and the Search query endpoint.
+> Note: This member enables support for legacy paths that have been created that do not require any permission.
+Also, when used in combination with the "alsoRequires" member it enables support for the Microsoft Graph "create subscription" endpoint and the "Search query" endpoint.

 ### schemes
 The "schemes" member is a REQUIRED JSON object whose members are [Scheme objects](#schemeObject) supported by the permission.
 The key of each member is an identifier of the scheme and the value is a [Scheme object](#schemeObject) that contains descriptions of the permission within the scheme.